Avalanche Manifest File

 Additionally you will need to update the

 endpoint.
 This defines the wss endpoint of the blockchain to be indexed - this must be a full archive node.
-You can retrieve endpoints for all parachains for free from OnFinality (opens new window)
+Public nodes may be rate limited which can affect indexing speed, when developing your project we suggest getting a private API key.
+You can retrieve endpoints for all parachains for free from OnFinality

 |chainId||String||A network identifier for the blockchain|